CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 # VPC
 you can optionally connect to your own network, known as virtual private clouds (VPCs)

 Amazon Web Services.
-Amazon Elastic Compute Cloud (Kindle Locations 153-154).
-Amazon Web Services.
-Kindle Edition.
+Amazon Elastic Compute Cloud.

 Amazon VPC lets you provision a logically isolated section of the Amazon Web Services (AWS) cloud where you can launch AWS resources in a virtual network that you define.
 You have complete control over your virtual networking environment, including selection of your own IP address ranges, creation of subnets, and configuration of route tables and network gateways.
 You can also create a hardware Virtual Private Network (VPN) connection between your corporate datacenter and your VPC and leverage the AWS cloud as an extension of your corporate datacenter.